mb720/sparse/readme.md

-#Sparse: Text parsing with Scala
+#`Sparse`: Text parsing with Scala

-You can use Sparse to parse text blocks from files and other [sources](http://www.scala-lang.org/api/2.11.5/index.html#scala.io.Source).
+You can use `Sparse` to parse text blocks from files and other [sources](http://www.scala-lang.org/api/2.11.5/index.html#scala.io.Source).

 ##Usage examples: